brainstormforce/wp-remote-site-search/README.txt

-=== WP Multisite Search ===
+=== WP Remote Site Search ===
 Contributors: Brainstorm Force
 Author URI: https://www.brainstormforce.com/
 Plugin URI: https://www.brainstormforce.com/
-Tags: search, multisite search
+Tags: search,remote site search, multisite search

-A multisite search using WP REST API (v2).
+A Remote Site Search using WP REST API (v2).

 == Description ==

-Multisite Search is a search plugin for WordPress that returns results as the user types for what they are looking from the given REST Api url.
+Remote Site Search Search is a search plugin for WordPress that returns results as the user types for what they are looking from the given REST Api url.
 It currently supports posts.

-Add the shortcode `[multisite_search rest_api="https://example.com"]` to a page or something.
+Add the shortcode `[wp_remote_site_search rest_api="https://example.com"]` to a page or something.
 There's a few shortcode attributes that you can use, and are as follows: